Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Hungarian National Re- search, Development and Innovation Office under Project No. FK 147164.
+This work was supported by the Hungarian National Research, Development and Innovation Office under Project No. FK 147164.
 D. P. is supported by a Fulbright Program grant sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State and administered by the Institute of International Education and the Hungarian-American Commission for Educational Exchange, with additional support by the EKÖP-24 University Excellence Scholarship Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
-[1]{} [1]{#1}
+A. P. acknowledges support of the Momentum Programme of the Hungarian Academy of Sciences (grant LP2025-13/2025).
+This work was also supported by NKFIH Grants No. TKP2021- NKTA-64, NKKP Excellence No. 151482.